Zingabopp/BeatSync/README.md

 * MaxConcurrentDownloads: How many queued songs to download at the same time.
 * RecentPlaylistDays: How long recently downloaded songs stay in the BeatSync Recent playlist.
 (0 to disable the playlist)
 * AllBeatSyncSongsPlaylist: If enabled, BeatSync creates a playlist with all the songs it finds (large playlists can cause a big freeze after custom songs are initially loaded)
+* TimeBetweenSyncs: Minimum amount of time between syncs (so BeatSync doesn't run every time you start the game)
+  * Hours
+  * Minutes
 * BeastSaber:
   * Enabled: If false, disables all feeds from this source.
   * Username: Your BeastSaber username.
 You must enter this to get songs from the Bookmarks and Follows feeds.